Kramizo

 Q2 · Difficulty 1/3

-1. To increase the quantity of goods supplied
+1. An increase in the price of coffee

 Show answer & explanation